-For elements with large possible future state space, we can’t just iterate over all states to get a for every state, and THEN go about using the to perform actions.
+For elements with large possible future state space, we can’t just iterate over all states to get a value function for every state, and THEN go about using the greedy policy to perform actions.

 Therefore, we employ a technique called receding horizon planning: planning from the current state upwards to a maximum horizon \(d\), figure out what the best SINGLE action would be given that information for only this state, and then replan.